You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 Sometimes, finances are tight.
 A PYMNTS study found that 61% of US consumers live paycheck to paycheck.
 So, unfortunately, that’s normal.

-If you’ve explored your options, including speaking with your lender, refinancing, borrowing funds from a friend or family member, tapping an emergency savings account, and picking up a part-time job of some kind, then this could serve as a last resort.
+If you’ve explored your options, including speaking with your lender, refinancing, borrowing funds from a friend or family member, tapping an emergency savings account, applying for personal loans, and picking up a part-time job of some kind, then this could serve as a last resort.

 Why You Shouldn’t Use a Credit Card to Make a Car Payment